 Simulation analysis enables the examination of the effects of ageing error on stock assessment benchmarks (Lai and Gunderson, 1987; Reeves, 2003), and is a useful approach to explore the impacts of parameter bias in stock assessment models (Monnahan et al., 2016; Stawitz et al., 2019).
-This approach uses an operating model to simulate data from a hypothetical or real-world fishery, and these data are then used in an estimation model to estimate performance measures and evaluate the effects of uncertainty in data inputs on stock assessment benchmarks.
+This approach uses an operating model to simulate a hypothetical or real-world fishery, a sampling model to simulate data collection from the fishery, and these data are then used in an estimation model to estimate performance measures and evaluate the effects of uncertainty in data inputs on stock assessment benchmarks.
 In simulation analysis, the true population parameters are known, thus one can evaluate the performance of the stock assessment model relative to known values.
 This allows one to define and control for assumptions inherent in the assessment framework.
 This approach has been used to evaluate the effects of sampling protocols, alternative methods of mortality estimation, and the relative utility of age- versus size-structured assessment models (Fisch et al., 2019; Gwinn et al., 2010; Lee et al., 2011; Punt et al., 2017), thus is well-suited to examine the effects of ageing error on an integrated statistical catch-at-age stock assessment.

 The objectives of this study were two-fold; 1) examine the effects of different forms of ageing bias on a simplified age-structured assessment framework reflecting the life history of Gulf gray triggerfish, and 2) examine the effects of empirical ageing error on the most recent Gulf gray triggerfish production stock assessment (SEDAR 43, 2015).
 The dual approach was chosen as the most recent production assessment is a complex stock assessment with catch and age composition data from five fleets, nine indices of abundance (six fishery-dependent and three fishery-independent), and 37 estimated parameters.
 This increases the potential for confounding variables and interactions that are difficult to parse within a complex simulation framework.
 Thus, pairing the more complex assessment with a simpler framework allows us to reduced those confounding variables and interactions and examine trends that can be generalized beyond the Gulf gray triggerfish stock.
 Results are discussed in the context of the effects of different types of ageing bias on assessment estimates and the effects of historical bias on the gray triggerfish assessment and management, including the contribution of ageing error to the lack of recovery in the Gulf gray triggerfish stock.